 Format the document for visual appeal and ease in reading.

 Break up long paragraphs into 2 or 3 smaller ones to add more white space, drawing readers' eyes down the page and compelling them to read the entire document.
 One innovative technique is to include several sub-headings throughout, which is also an opportunity to build in more relevant keywords.

-To see how to bring all the pieces together in a career brand biography that backs up your personal brand and complements your resume, take a look at this example I created for a retail real estate executive.
+Bring all the pieces together in a career brand biography that backs up your personal brand and complements your resume.
+Here's an example of a career brand biography for a fictional person.